anchtun1212/java-design-patterns-SOLID-design-principles/README.md

 - Proxy

+3- Behavioral:

+`Describe how classes and objects interact & communicate with each other`

+- Chain of Responsibility

+- Command

+- Interpreter

+- Mediator

+- Iterator

+- Memento

+- Observer

+- State

+- Strategy

+- Template Method

+- Visitor

+- Null Object

 # Clean code

 - Is a development style that produces software that's easy to write, read and maintain, also easy to understand and easy to